-In the story of APJ Abdul Kalam, we see how his family, despite following Islam, was deeply involved in the service of the local temples.
-His friends belonged to different faiths but they shared strong bonds of friendship and Kalam was very upset when the teacher made him sit away from Ramanadha Shastry, his close friend.
-At the same time, the village headmaster and his Science teacher showed how one should rise above the narrowminded barriers created by society.
+In the story of APJ Abdul Kalam, we see how his family, while being followers of Islam, was deeply involved in the service of the local temples.
+His friends belonged to different faiths but they shared strong bonds of friendship and Kalam was very upset when the teacher made him sit away from Ramanadha Sastry, his close friend.
+At the same time, the village headmaster and his science teacher showed how one should rise above the narrow-minded barriers created by society.